patrikeh/go-deep/README.md

 # go-deep
-Another not so feature-complete neural network implementation.
+Another not so feature-complete feed forward/backpropagation neural network implementation.
 Supports some small extras that I was not able to find in other packages:
 - Bias nodes
 - L2 regularization
 - Modular activation functions (currently hyperbolic, sigmoid, leaky ReLU)